18 prescription-free ways to get pain-free

 One of the most common ways we experience more pain than we would a generation ago is via accumulated unhealthy fats and other poor food choices in our diet.

-Functional Medicine offers hope via individualized health-management plans that may serve for the rest of your life.
-Creating together lives worth living and receiving basic disease prevention knowledge including healthy foods and foundational chronic-illness reversal lifestyle strategies is the goal.
+Functional Medicine offers hope through individualized health management plans that can last for the rest of your life.
+Creating together makes lives worth living, and receiving basic disease prevention knowledge, including healthy foods and foundational strategies for chronic-illness reversal, is the goal.

 If you are in pain that is bearable, please try these options first, before resorting to prescription painkillers of any kind…